How Should We Prepare for a Cardiac Catheterization?

 A cardiac catheterization is done in a type of operating room called a catheterization

 lab.
-There will be an area close by where you can wait until the procedure
+There will be an area close by where your parents can wait until the

 In a cardiac catheterization:

 An intravenous (IV, into a vein) line is put in to give medicines and

 through a vein.
 This special dye helps the cardiologist see your heart's

 A sedative is given through the IV.
 This lets you sleep through the procedure.

 Small sticky patches (electrodes) are placed on your chest.
 They're attached to